StewAlexander-com/Awesome-Mnemonics/README.md

 T - Technological
 ```

-* Consider ways to combat or remove these theats
+* Consider ways to combat and / or remove these theats

 - - - -
 ## Positivity